Alibaba will 'seriously consider' Hong Kong listing, says founder Ma

 “The main concern is about the protection to minority investors under the dual structure,” said Linus Yip, chief strategist at First Shanghai Securities.

-Reporting by Brenda Goh in SHANGHAI and Jennifer Hughes in HONG KONG; Additional Reporting by Donny Kwok in HONG KONG and Anshuman Daga in SINGAPORE; Editing by Himani Sarkar and Muralikumar Anantharaman
+Reporting by Brenda Goh in SHANGHAI and Jennifer Hughes in HONG KONG; Additional Reporting by Donny Kwok in HONG KONG, Anshuman Daga in SINGAPORE and Michel Rose in BEIJING; Editing by Muralikumar Anantharaman and Keith Weir